wiseman-timelord/Manage-Wsl-Distro/README.md

-# WinStallUrBunToo (Windows Install Ubuntu Iso To WSL2).
+# WinStallUrBunToo (Windows Install Ubuntu To WSL2).
 A tool for offline installing Ubuntu to Windows Subsystem Linux 2.

 ### PLANNER: